-The specialty of Neurosurgical Oncology employs a comprehensive approach, incorporating the talents of specialists from various disciplines and state-of–the-art technology, in the treatment of benign and malignant tumors of the brain and spine.
-Working with specialists in the areas of neurological surgery, neurology, radiation oncology, neuroradiology, neuropathology, neuroendocrinology, physiatry and psychiatry, every neuro-oncology case is discussed in a formal case management conference and a treatment decision rendered.
+Our faculty expertise in neurosurgical oncology allows us to offer a comprehensive approach, incorporating the talents of specialists from various disciplines and state-of-the-art technology in the treatment of benign and malignant tumors of the brain and spine.
+Working with specialists in the areas of neurological surgery, neurology, radiation oncology, neuroradiology, neuropathology, neuroendocrinology, physiatry and psychiatry, every neuro-oncology case is discussed in a formal case management conference where a treatment decision is rendered.

-The department hosts multiple academic events related to the management and treatment of neuro-oncology disorders and disease.
-Through our affiliated hospitals and care sites, residents and fellows participate in the operative management of a wide range of neuro-oncology disorders including benign and malignant tumors that affect the brain, skull, skull base, spine, spinal cord and peripheral nerves.
-In addition, residents and fellows benefit from exposure to modern radiation therapy techniques such as Gamma Knife, microneurosurgical techniques, image guided resections, endoscopic resection of tumors such as transphenoidal hypophysectomy, intra-operative brain mapping, and fundamentals of spinal and cranio-cervical stabilization.
+The Department of Neurological Surgery hosts multiple academic events related to the management and treatment of neuro-oncology disorders and disease.
+Through our affiliated hospitals and care sites, residents and fellows participate in the operative management of a wide range of neuro-oncology disorders, including benign and malignant tumors that affect the brain, skull, skull base, spine, spinal cord and peripheral nerves.
+In addition, residents and fellows benefit from exposure to modern radiation therapy techniques such as Gamma Knife, microneurosurgical techniques, image-guided resections, endoscopic resection of tumors such as transphenoidal hypophysectomy, intra-operative brain mapping and fundamentals of spinal and cranio-cervical stabilization.

-- A Randomized, double-blind, controlled Phase IIb study of the Safety and Efficacy of ICT-107 in Newly Diagnoses Patients with Glioblastoma Multiform following resection and chemoradiation
+- A randomized, double-blind, controlled Phase IIb study of the safety and efficacy of ICT-107 in newly diagnosed patients with glioblastoma multiforme following resection and chemoradiation

 - An observational study using mathematical modeling to quantify and predict tumor growth and response to therapy in brain tumor patients

-- Proteomics in Glioblastomas - Histone Modification analysis and Top Down proteomics
+- Proteomics in glioblastomas - histone nodification analysis and top down proteomics

-- The Epidemiology, Process and Outcomes of Spine Oncology (EPOSO) clinical outcomes database for primary and metastatic tumors
+- The epidemiology, process and outcomes of spine oncology clinical outcomes database for primary and metastatic tumors

 Current treatment for brain and spinal cord tumors include: